 - the ATSSS capability within the "atsssCapab" attribute if the "ATSSS" feature is supported;

 - identifier of the serving network, for SNPN also including the NID, within the "servingNetwork" attribute;

+- one or more framed routes within the "ipv4FrameRouteList" attribute for IPv4 and/or one or more framed routes within the "ipv6FrameRouteList" attribute.

+Editor's note: How the SMF gets the framed routes is FFS.
+The update of the framed routes during the lifetime of PDU session is FFS.
+A new supported feature is FFS.

 - serving network function identifier within the "servNfId" attribute; and